Welcome to a thrilling summer with Camp Equinox!

 Katie and Soren, together with a highly creative staff of experienced performing arts teachers and guest performers, bring to the camp their energy and enthusiasm, strong theatrical training, and a devotion to working with kids in the arts and helping kids to be a creative part of their community.
 These full-time staff are versed in many areas of the performing arts, some with specialties such as hip-hop dance or mime, and have years of experience with kids in elementary and middle school.

 The Minispots Teacher: While the 3rd through 8th-grade campers move through the day with workshops and activities with our many staff, we've found the Minispots prefer the consistency of one dedicated teacher.
-Cheyenne Shultz, our Minispots teacher for many years now, is a professional elementary school teacher with a decade of experience teaching performing arts to children, and is an absolutely wonderful presence with these younger campers.
+Svea Wigert, our Minispots teacher, is a college student with many years of experience teaching professional early-childhood and preschool child care, and as a camp counselor teaching performing arts to children, and is an absolutely wonderful presence with these younger campers.

 In addition to these teachers, we often bring in guest artists from the Bozeman and surrounding communities who will bring specialty workshops to camp.
 These artists give campers an in-depth look at some of the specialized areas in the performing arts, as well a chance for campers to experiment creatively in these arenas.